treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 Copying file1.txt to file2.txt
 ```

-But if someone called our program with three arguments, they won't see an error:
+But if someone called our program with three arguments, they will not see an error:

 ```bash
 $ my_program.py file1.txt file2.txt file3.txt